 Students with print disabilities

 Provisions in the Australian Copyright Act that relate to copying for students with a disability have changed substantially in June 2017.
-These changes will not take effect until 23 December 2017.
-You can learn more about these changes in our information sheet.
+These changes will not take effect until 22 December 2017.
+You can learn more about these changes in our information graphic.
 This page will be updated with the new changes in early 2018.

 As a recognised print disability organisation Curtin University is authorised to create a master copy of a literary or dramatic work in order to produce versions suitable for print disabled students.
 A master copy can be made of up to a whole work provided that: